What is an M&A Deal Structure?

 There are two important documents that are used to delineate the M&A deal structuring process.
 They are the Term Sheet and Letter of Intent (LOI).

-- Letter of Intent (LOI): As the name implies, a Letter of Intent (LOI) is a document written to convey the intentions of the writer to the receiver, in this case, in respect to an M&A. Like the term sheet, an LOI is usually not intended to be legally binding except for the binding provisions included in the document.
+- Letter of Intent (LOI): As the name implies, a Letter of Intent (LOI) is a document outlining the understanding between two or more parties that they intend to formalize later in a legally binding agreement.
+Like the term sheet, an LOI is usually not intended to be legally binding except for the binding provisions included in the document.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.